idvorkin/idvorkin.github.io/_td/testing.md

 Examples:

-- Making types for primitive types, like encoding units - E.g. a type for meters vs inches (space catastropy)
+- Making types for primitive types, like encoding units - E.g. a type for meters vs inches (space catastrophe)
 - A type for velocity vs volume.
 - Rust for borrow
 - JS to TS
-- Pythong type system
+- Python type system
 - Implicit Typing vs Duck Typing
-- It's hard to make it compiler, but once compiles it works.
+- It's hard to make it compile, but once compiles it works.

 ## Non-functional testing

+### Load Testing

+Tests applications’ performance by simulating different loads.
+Then we can calculate the capacity of the application.

+### Stress Testing

+We deliberately create high loads to the APIs and test if the APIs are able to function normally.

+### Security Testing

+This tests the APIs against all possible external threats.

+### Fuzz Testing

+This injects invalid or unexpected input data into the API and tries to crash the API.
+In this way, it identifies the API vulnerabilities.

 ### Performance